edogbeatz/work-louder-micro-preset/README.md

 - **Convert to Outline**: Convert selected objects to outlines
 - **Create Component**: Turn selections into reusable components
 - **Add/Remove Auto Layout**: Control auto layout options with dedicated buttons
-- **App Customization**: This preset is fully customizable via the [Via App](https://usevia.app/), allowing users to adjust the layout to their specific needs.

 ## How to Use
 1. **Open the Via App**: Go to [Via App](https://usevia.app/) to load and customize the `creator_micro.layout.json` preset.
 2. **Connect & Apply**: Load the preset in the app, connect your **Work Louder Micro**, and apply the configuration.
 3. **Switch Layers**: Use the `Switch Layer` key on the macro pad to toggle between preset layers.